0xArsi/snp-clustering/README.md

 `bash scripts/pipe.sh -p 4 -k 12 -m 0.05 -v yes`

 will create a `conda` environment and activate it for the duration of the analysis.
+If you plan to run this analysis multiple times, it would be a good idea to specify `-v yes` on the first occasion, then activate the environment created in the project directory and omit the `-v` option for future runs.

-## Downloading 1000 Genomes Dataset
+## Using Other Data from 1000 Genomes Dataset

 If you would like to try this analysis on SNPs from other chromosomes, you can do the following:
 ```